-b.
-Student Tools to Prevent Unintentional Plagiarism

-(1) MCU Leadership Communication Skills Center (LCSC).
-The LCSC is a ready resource to resident students for all issues related to written or oral communications.
+- b.
+Student Tools to Prevent Unintentional Plagiarism - (1) MCU Leadership Communication Skills Center (LCSC).
+The LCSC is a ready resource for resident students for all issues related to written or oral communications.
 The best defense against possible plagiarism is thorough documentation of the work.
-The MCU Communications Style Guide, available on the MCU and Gray Research Center (GRC) websites or at the LCSC, contains detailed examples of proper citation for attribution of another author's works or original thought.

-(2) Non-resident students are directed to the CDET Online Writing Center, which provides distance education students resources unique to their requirements within the distance learning environment, to include procedures for preventing plagiarism.

-(3) Plagiarism Detection Software.
+The MCU Communications Style Guide, available on the MCU and Gray Research Center (GRC) websites or at the LCSC, contains detailed examples of proper citation for attribution of another author's works or original thought. - (2) Non-resident students are directed to the CDET Online Writing Center, which provides distance education students with resources unique to their requirements within the distance learning environment, to include procedures for preventing plagiarism. - (3) Plagiarism Detection Software.
 In the process of conducting research for assigned academic papers, a student may inadvertently take unique ideas or even direct verbiage from sources and internalize them as his or her own.
 In such instances, a student fails to attribute the ideas and verbiage to the appropriate sources within his or her draft.
-In an effort to ensure this does not happen, the University provides resident students access to plagiarism detection software (Turnitin) through the University's Education Technology Section.
-Prior to submitting written assignments to the instructor for grading, students should use Turnitin to conduct a "selfcheck" for unintentional plagiarism.
+To ensure this does not happen, the University provides students access to plagiarism detection software (Turnitin) through Moodle and the Writing Center.
+Resident students can seek assistance from LCSC or school writing subject matter experts.
+The CDET students can submit drafts through their program's Writing Center and seek assistance from the editor within the Writing Center.
+Prior to submitting written assignments to the instructor for grading, students should use Turnitin to conduct a "self-check" for unintentional plagiarism.
 The plagiarism detection software will identify the "probability" of plagiarism within the draft document and alert students to unintentional plagiarism related to similarities in syntax, phrasing, and verbiage with published works.
 When the "probability" of plagiarism is detected by the software, students should review their work, appropriately edit the draft, and incorporate the proper citations and attributions prior to submitting the work to their instructors for grading.
-Faculty members may also use the software to detect instances of plagiarism in submitted student assignments.
-For the College of Distance Education and Training (CDET), the CDET staff will submit all student papers through plagiarism detection software.

-(4) Preliminary Drafts of Written Assignments.
+Faculty members may also use the software to detect instances of plagiarism in submitted student assignments. - (4) Preliminary Drafts of Written Assignments.
 A student should retain copies of preliminary drafts of his or her written work.
-These drafts may help refute accusations of plagiarism, should they arise.
+These drafts may help refute accusations of plagiarism, should they arise. - c.

-c.
 Acknowledgement of Marine Corps University's Academic Integrity Policy.
 All students at Marine Corps University are required to read and acknowledge (electronically via MCU's Learning Management System) understanding of the Academic Integrity Policy during the first week of classes.
 This can either be accomplished electronically via MCU's Learning Management System or via the form listed in the related policies and forms below.
-If educational programs choose to use the form below, the administration office of each educational program will maintain a current file of signed acknowledge the MCU Academic Integrity Policy within the appropriate program's online writing center for each course prior to accessing course materials.
+If educational programs choose to use the form below, the administration office of each educational program will maintain a current file of signed acknowledgement forms for a period of five years.
+Non-resident students will electronically acknowledge the MCU Academic Integrity Policy within the appropriate program's online writing center for each course prior to accessing course materials.

-Related Policies and Forms:

-Acknowledgement of MCU's Policy on Academic Integrity
+Related Policies and Forms: Acknowledgement of MCU's Policy on Academic Integrity Academic Integrity 5